timothyho12321/official-project-01/README.md

 ## Summary
 Park Projector is a park finder website for nature lovers.

 It helps people to locate the nearby parks, trails and gardens based on typing a location name.
 It intends to encourage people to appreciate and discover the green places in the city of Singapore.
-It helps people discover nearby green spaces to enjoy life in.
+It helps people discover nearby green spaces to relax and exercise in.

 ---

 ## UI/UX

 The users of this app are usually busy with school or work, and would use this app for greater convenience to search for nature places to exercise.
-The app is designed to help them lcoate themselves, nearby park spaces and other useful amenities such as pathways or foodstops nearby.
+The app is designed to help them locate nearby park spaces and other useful amenities such as pathways or resting foodstops nearby.

 ### User Goals
 The project caters to working adults who exercise, nature hikers and cyclists.
 The project aim allows easy search of all the parks, gardens and hiking trails in Singapore.